VowpalWabbit/vowpal_wabbit/README.md

 vw -t -i <model file> <test dataset> --top_k <k top label> -p <prediction file>
 ```

-More examples can be found in xml_experiments directory.
+More examples and scripts to replicate results on datasets from [The Extreme Classification Repository](http://manikvarma.org/downloads/XC/XMLRepository.html) can be found in `xml_experiments` directory.

 # Vowpal Wabbit